cagallo/movies-data-api/README.md

 Improvements:
 - Stream data objects to file as they are retrieved vs writing to an array and then writing the array to a file.
     - Writing all objects to an array is not scalable as they're stored in memory in the array before being written to file.
-If >= 2GB of movie data the array could not hold them.
+If >= 2GB of movie data, the array could not hold them.
     - A stream would write the object to file then release it from memory, only ever storing 1 object in memory.